Skip to main content

 Image

-Infinite veranda staterooms are available exclusively on Edge Class ships: Celebrity Edge, Apex, Beyond, and (in late 2023) Ascent.
+Infinite veranda staterooms are available exclusively on Edge Class ships: Celebrity Edge, Apex, Beyond, Ascent, and Xcel (in late 2025).

 According to Celebrity's website, they are 23% larger than the award-winning Solstice Class veranda staterooms and feature the latest in design and technology.